gnarlyman/nodejs_splunkapp_example/README.md

 * clone this project to a folder
 * edit config.json settings for your environment
-* install depedancies: npm install
+* install dependancies: npm install
 * start the nodejs server: npm start

 -------